Thanos simonattoi: Description

-Despite the incompleteness of the material, a number of diagnostic features are present; a well-developed keel becoming wider and deeper posteriorly on the ventral surface; two lateral small foramina separated by a relatively wide wall on each lateral surface of the centrum; and well-developed and deep prezygapophyseal spinodiapophyseal fossae.
-In view of these features, Thanos may have been more derived than other abelisaurids at the time.
+Despite the incompleteness of the material, several diagnostic features are present; a well-developed keel becomes wider and deeper posteriorly on the ventral surface; two lateral small foramina are separated by a relatively wide wall on each lateral surface of the centrum; and well-developed and deep prezygapophyseal spinodiapophyseal fossae are present.
+In view of these features, Thanos may have been more derived than other abelisaurids of that time.

 Phylogeny

 In their phylogenetic analysis, Delcourt and Iori (2020) recovered Thanos in a large polytomy with other brachyrostrans within the Abelisauridae.
-Their resulting cladogram is shown below:
+Their resulting cladogram is:

 Thanos shared only two synapomorphies with the Brachyrostra.
 The front articular facet of the axis is more than twice as high as the rear articular facet.
 The rear facet is inclined to the front under an angle of less than 75°.

 Paleoecology

 Thanos shared its environment with an undescribed larger theropod believed to be a megaraptoran of which a vertebra, specimen MPMA 08–0003/94, has been found at Ibirá.
 This would imply that Thanos was not the apex predator of its habitat.
 It also coexisted with a dwarf saltasaurine sauropod Ibirania and an indeterminate notosuchian.